Sophie: graduate of the Sanctuary's first therapy dog class in 2002 at 8 years old

 a devoted friend, companion, and inspiration to us all.

-Certified with Therapy Dogs International, May 2001
+Registered with Therapy Dogs International in 2001

 Please donate to The Georgia Memorial Fund to help more senior dogs help people.